 Make It Gluten-Free

-Once cool, transfer leftovers to an airtight container, and store them in the fridge for up to 3 days.
-When you’re ready to eat, reheat your hamburger helper in the microwave or in a large pot over medium heat on the stove.
-I’ve found that the sauce tends to dry up a bit over time.
-So, I like to add an extra ¼ to ½ cup beef broth, low sodium chicken broth, or vegetable broth to help thin it out again.
+Once cooled, I transfer any leftovers to an airtight container and store them in the fridge for up to 3 days.
+When I’m ready to enjoy this meal again, I reheat the hamburger helper either in the microwave or in a large pot over medium heat on the stove.
+I’ve found that the sauce tends to dry out slightly over time, so I usually add an extra ¼ to ½ cup of beef broth, low-sodium chicken broth, or vegetable broth to bring it back to the right consistency.

-I don’t recommend freezing leftovers, because the sauce tends to separate and the noodles typically become mushy.
+Note: I don’t recommend freezing leftovers, as the sauce tends to separate and the noodles typically become mushy.

 Homemade Hamburger Helper Recipe